himgoyalmicro/wpf/APIProposal.md

-# Background and motivation
+## Background and motivation

-Based on discussion in 5612 and 1739 this proposal is to simplify the definition syntax of RowDefinitions and ColumnDefinitions by:
+Following up on discussion in 5612 and 1739 this proposal is to simplify the definition syntax of RowDefinitions and ColumnDefinitions by:

 - Allowing rows and columns within a Grid to be defined by a collection that is delimited by commas.
 - Creating a Typeconvertor for ColumnDefinitionCollection and RowDefinitionCollection so they can process String as its input.